Expensify/react-native-onyx/README.md

 Onyx.merge(ONYXKEYS.POLICY, {employeeList: ['Joe']}); // -> {employeeList: ['Joe']}
 Onyx.merge(ONYXKEYS.POLICY, {employeeList: ['Jack']}); // -> {employeeList: ['Jack']}
 ```

+### Should I use `merge()` or `set()` or both?

+- Use `merge()` if we want to merge partial data into an existing `Array` or `Object`
+- Use `set()` if we are working with simple values (`String`, `Boolean`, etc) or need to completely overwrite a complex property of an `Object`.

+Consecutive calls to `Onyx.merge()` with the same key are batched in a stack and processed in the order that they were called.
+This helps avoid race conditions where one merge possibly finishes before another.
+However, it's important to note that calls to `Onyx.set()` are not batched together with calls to `Onyx.merge()`.
+For this reason, it is usually preferable to use one or the other, but not both.
+Onyx is a work-in-progress so always test code to make sure assumptions are correct!

 ## Subscribing to data changes